 There are so many options when picking the best smart bulbs for Alexa these days, one could say there are too many products.
 It comes down to what you’d like to do with the bulbs and on what scale.
 If you’re planning on kitting out a large home or venue with smart bulbs, it’s a good idea to buy smart bulbs that work with a hub, such as Zigbee and Philips Hue compatible options.
 Looking at the smart bulbs on a smaller scale, a normal multi-color smart bulb does the job.
 They do everything a premium bulb does for the most part, and the range on them is more than enough for most homes.

-Do I need a hub for smart bulbs?
+Do I need a smart hub for smart bulbs?

 Yes and no. Normally the product description tells you whether you need one or not.
 For smaller home lighting setups, a hub-based smart bulb isn’t necessary, but if it is here are our top Smart hub picks.

 Are Bluetooth bulbs better than WiFi bulbs?

 There’s a big myth out there that Bluetooth smart bulbs are better than WiFi bulbs as it frees up your home WiFI network.
 WiFi bulbs do nto slow down your WiFi network, they don’t draw enough data to do that.
 Bluetooth bulbs also may not be compatible with smart home hubs such as Alexa, which means no voice control.
 Check product descriptions before buying.

 You can buy natural and warm light best smart bulbs for Alexa too.
 Colored light isn’t for everyone, but they certainly come in handy if you’re a fan of mood lighting and want a modern look to your home.